 2018 Winner: Lauryn Hill

 This award was endowed by Michael Freedman, an SMPA professor, former vice president of GW and the father of an SMPA graduate.
-Preference is given to aspiring journalists with financial need in their freshman, sophomore or junior year.
+Preference is given to returning undergraduate students with financial need who aspire to be professional journalists.